-Source: Ahmad et al. (2019); Chen (2018); Chesda (2018); Hein et al. (2018); Muas et al. (2019); Myint (2015) and other digital information available in public domain etc.
+Source: Compiled from Ahmad et al. (2019); Chen (2018); Chesda (2018); Hein et al. (2018); Muas et al. (2019); and other digital information available in public domain.

 Fig. 2.
-Global dragon fruit production (% share country wise)
+Global dragon fruit production (% share country-wise).

 Among major provinces and regions of China, Guangxi has the largest growing area of 13,000 ha, followed by Guangdong with 10,000 ha and Hainan and Guizhou, each with about 6,600 ha (MZMC, 2020).
-Indonesia is third largest producer of dragon fruit contributing 10.6% of world production and produces annually about 2.22 lakh metric tonnes dragon fruit over an area of 8,491 ha.
-Dragon fruit is mainly cultivated in Java, Kalimantan, Sumatra and Bali Island of Indonesia and its average productivity varies from 15-30 MT/ha/year.
+Indonesia is third largest producer of dragon fruit contributing 10.6% of world production and produces annually about 2.22 lakh tons dragon fruit over an area of 8,491 ha.
+Dragon fruit is mainly cultivated in Java, Kalimantan, Sumatra and Bali Island of Indonesia and its average productivity varies from 15-30 t/ha/year.
 After 2014, more than 700 ha of dragon fruit orchards in East Kalimantan and West Sumatra provinces became unproductive due to severe damage of stem canker disease (Muas et al., 2019).
 Taiwan and Thailand contributes approximately 2.3 and 1.2% in world production (Fig. 2).
 The production area in Taiwan rising steadily from 380 ha in 1999 to 2,490 ha in 2017 owing to farmers fetches stable prices (Chen, 2018).
 In Thailand, the main planting areas are located in the lowlands of Central Plains around Bangkok.
 Hence, orchards with raised furrow and ditch system are surrounded by soil barrier to prevent flooding during rainy season (Saradhuldhat, 2018).
 The production and area under dragon fruit is also increasing in other south Asian tropic countries viz., Malaysia and Philippines.
 The commercial dragon fruit production is also introduced in USA, Cambodia, Australia and South Africa in recent decades (0.5%).
-As per 2017-18, Indian estimates, dragon fruit production of India is about 4,200 metric tonnes, which is negligible i.e., 0.20% the world production.
+During 2017- 18, dragon fruit production of India is about 4,200 tons, which is only 0.2% of the world production.